When many marketers think of social media, they immediately associate it with brand building - not sales.

 - Their main pain points

-- Which products match up with those pain points
+- Which products or services match up with those pain points

 - How you can eventually turn them into paying customers